Donskov7/find_nearest_image/README.md

   `python manage.py runserver`
 3. go to `http://127.0.0.1:8000/` and try upload some image

-# How dose it work
+# How does it work
 Database filled with **mirflickr** images.
 Each row containes `[filename, hash, image_vector, image_alias]`:
   - `filename`: path to image